eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     return EXIT_SUCCESS;

-Through scoping, all the entities such as topic, writer … etc are deleted automatically.
+Through scoping, all the entities such as topic, writer, etc. are deleted automatically.

 Contributing to Eclipse Cyclone DDS